Blog

 When and How to Use Mutton Yakhni

-• Yakhni with basmati rice (carbs + protein)
+• Yakhni with basmati rice for carbohydrate and protein balance

-• Add a soft-boiled egg to boost protein
+• Add a soft-boiled egg to the bowl to boost total protein per serving

-• Make a large batch (1–2 kg mutton bones/meat) and freeze in 500ml portions.
+• Make a large batch using 1 to 2 kg of mutton bones and meat, then freeze in 500ml portions for easy daily use.

 Feature Mutton Yakhni Beef Protein Isolate Marine Collagen Powder